CnCNet/petool/README.md

 ### Tools

- - extpe - Add new empty sections to PE images
+ - petool - Add, edit and remove sections from PE image
- - modpe - Change section attributes in PE images
  - linker - Compile and "link" assembly patches using NASM

 Building